ankane/ahoy_email/README.md

   If you use a custom subscriber, `:message` is no longer included in click events.
 You can use `:token` to query the message if needed.

 - Users are shown a link expired page when signature verification fails instead of being redirected to the homepage when `AhoyEmail.invalid_redirect_url` is not set
+- Users are redirect to the link current url when signature verification fails when `AhoyEmail.invalid_redirect_current_url` is set true

 ## History